AshrafIb/DogBreedClassifier/README.md

 A detailed discussion of my approach can be found on Medium: https://medium.com/@ashraf.menteribrahim/dog-or-human-that-is-the-question-cb14191d95e7

+The analysis uses pre-trained models to detect dogs and humans in images and builds a CNN to identify dog-breeds.
+This analysis illustrates the advantages of using pre-trained CNN when classifiying images.

 # Motivation

 My motivation in this project is to gain experience in setting up CNN's.
 I also find it exciting to work with the idea of transfer learning and to understand how to build on already trained models.